plone-it/collective.italiandocumentation/source/all-content.rst

    :alt: add-new-menu.png

    add-new-menu.png

 Adding content in Plone is done *placefully,*which is to say that you must navigate to the section of your Plone website that you wish the new content to reside before you use the **Add New . . .** drop-down menu.
 You can of course cut, copy, and paste content items from one section to another if necessary.

-Â

 Content Types
 -------------

-In Plone, you can use a number of**Content Types** to post certain kinds of content.
-For example, to upload an image you must use the**Image** content type.
+In Plone, you can use a number of **Content Types** to post certain kinds of content.
+For example, to upload an image you must use the **Image** content type.
 Below is a list of the available content types in order of their appearance, and what each are used for: